xzjia/guideline/source_en/ArchitectureInDetail/WebApplicationDetail/TagLibAndELFunctions.rst

     In addition, it has been described in the return value description, if the format of the URL string specified in the argument is not appropriate, it returns the input string value without generating a hyperlink.
-    Therefore, if you want to use the input value from the user as a URL string in the argument, similar to string output process, the escaping process of the HTML special characters (:doc:`../../Security/XSS`) are required.
+    Therefore, if you want to use the input value from the user as a URL string in the argument, similar to string output process, the escaping process of the HTML special characters (

 |